Union of the Centre (2002): Factions

-The three main schisms suffered by the party between 2004 and 2006, Middle Italy (IdM), Movement for Autonomy (MpA) and Christian Democracy for the Autonomies (DCA), were led by the most vocal supporters of each of the last three factions mentioned above, respectively Marco Follini, Raffaele Lombardo and Gianfranco Rotondi.
+The three main schisms suffered by the party between 2004 and 2006, Middle Italy (IdM), Movement for Autonomy (MpA) and Christian Democracy for Autonomies (DCA), were led by the most vocal supporters of each of the last three factions mentioned above, respectively Marco Follini, Raffaele Lombardo and Gianfranco Rotondi.
 By 2010 virtually all Giovanardiani and Cuffariani had left the party through the Liberal Populars and the PID.

 Popular support

 The UDC/UdC has been historically stronger in the South and in regional elections.

 The electoral results of the UDC/UdC in the 10 most populated regions of Italy are shown in the table below.

 The score for the 2006 Sicilian regional election refers to the combined result of the UDC (13.0) and of L'Aquilone–Lista del Presidente (5.7%), the personal list of Salvatore Cuffaro, UDC regional leader and President of Sicily.
 The elected members of this list were mostly UDC members.